MICS-Lab/poetry_cookiecutter/docs/good_practices.md

 - Never `import *` from a package.
 Else, you never know know which functions comes from which package, and it can cause conflicts/bugs.
 - Don't overwrite python builtins and reserved keywords, such as `None`, `list`, `id`, ...
 - Never use a list (or any mutable variable) as a default argument of a function.
 Indeed, you'll not have the same default argument each time, since it can be muted.
 For instance, if you set `default_arg=[]`, then at the next call it may not be empty anymore.
-Instead, use `default_arg=None`, and you can set it to `[]` later on in the code if it was not set.
+Instead, use `default_arg=None`, and you can set it to `[]` later on in the code.